Arabidopsis-Information-Portal/adama/docs/architecture/introduction.rst

   depending on the load to particular services.
 In addition, load balancing to the full Adama API is performed automatically.

+- *Extra Services*.
+Adama provides extra services for each data
+  source: pagination, count, and caching.
+These services do not require support from the data source and they do not require extra work from the developer of the adapter.

 .. |araport| replace:: `Arabidopsis Information Portal`_
 .. _Arabidopsis Information Portal: http://araport.org